AERSI

 Pollution Load

-WHO-normalized weighted index across PM2.5, PM10, NO2, Ozone, and SO2 — giving fine particulates the weight they deserve based on health research.
+WHO-normalized weighted index across PM2.5, PM10, NO2, Ozone, and SO2.
+Fine particulates get the weight they deserve based on epidemiological evidence.

 📅